Acetheproblemsolver3/Time-Series-Forecasting-on-S-P-500-/README.md

 - Scikit-learn

 ---
+## Results

+The CNN-RNN hybrid model was able to capture short-term trends in the S&P 500 time series.

+Evaluation metrics:

+The model performs reasonably well on trend prediction but struggles during periods of high market volatility.

+---
 ## Project Purpose

 This project is designed for **learning and experimentation with deep learning models for time series forecasting**.
 Financial markets are highly noisy and difficult to predict, so the focus here is on exploring modeling approaches rather than building a production trading system.